Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 What about deduced return types?
 --------------------------------

-This feature is not compatible with deduced return types at this time.
-In light of P0329_, it might be possible to lift this restriction:
+The relaxation of [dcl.fct]/11 is not intended to extend to deduction of new types via deduced return types.
+In light of P0329_, we might imagine a further extension that would allow us to lift this restriction:

 .. code:: c++